spec-tacles/spec/README.md

 ### Receiving data

 Only the `d` property of data received from the Discord gateway is sent to the message broker.
 Only OP code 0 data is sent, as the other OP codes are for internal WebSocket management.
-The `t` property of received data determines the queue name to publish to.
+The `t` property of received data determines the routing key to publish as.
+Queues are named in the pattern of `exchange[:subgroup]:EVENT_NAME` to facilitate simple yet powerful consumption.

 Ex: